loicsikidi/go-cbc/README.md

 ### How the magic works 🪄?

 As described in the [RFC 8705](https://www.rfc-editor.org/rfc/rfc8705.html), we are able to link the JWT with the TLS client certificate by adding a `confirmation` claim.
-This claim contains the SHA-256 hash of the TLS client certificate, which is used to verify afterware the binding.
+This claim contains the SHA-256 hash of the TLS client certificate, which is used to verify the binding afterward.

 ```jsonc
 {